sagar2508/sagar2508/README.md

 ---

 ### ⚡ Philosophy
 > “Every byte tells a story.
-My job is to translate it.”
+My job is to translate it — whether through dashboards, data pipelines, or machine learning models.”